 The scent packs ample vanilla, but with a more moderate presence of wood than I expected, and that in the vein of damp oak.
 That leaves much more room for a blend of candy corn sweetness and rye spice to come to the fore, making the nose on this batch noticeably sweeter.

 On the palate, it’s light on the tongue.
 The whiskey is surprisingly restrained, given that it’s over 60% alcohol, but at the same time it’s not one that absolutely requires a little water to dial it down.
 I found it drinkable as is.
 The finish is also on the light side, and is where the woodiness really kicks in, going down a good bit oaky and a little bit spicy.

 What you have here is a largely sweeter, definitely lighter twist on Elijah Craig Barrel Proof.

-Expect to pay $65 a bottle for Elijah Craig Barrel Proof in 2017, but don’t be surprised if you see it marked up to $75 and perhaps even higher.
+Although the official price is $60, expect to pay $65 a bottle for Elijah Craig Barrel Proof in 2017, and don’t be surprised if you see it marked up to $75 and perhaps even higher.